xgds/xgds_map_server/xgds_map_server/static/xgds_map_server/help/mapSearch.rst

    The value of the *Default:* radio button will determine whether an *or*/*and* is automatically filled in for each input.
 This selection is saved as a cookie so it will not have to be changed each time.
    The tag search dropdown has a *Nest Tags* checkbox option.
 When checked, the tag search will search down the entire Tag Hierarchy.
 This option is also saved as a cookie.

-Clear Search
+Clear
-   Clicking the *Clear Search* button will reset the keyword and tag search inputs to be blank and reload the table.
+   Clicking the *X* button on the right hand side will reset the keyword and tag search inputs to be blank and reload the table.

 Export Data
    After completing a search, use the checkboxes on the lefthand side of the table to select which rows of data you would like to export